 Most Goal Involvements in a Premier League Season

-Which attacking players have had the most prolific seasons in Premier League history?
-We look back at the players with the most goal involvements in a single campaign.
+Which attacking players have had the most prolific campaigns in Premier League history?
+We look back at the players with the most goal involvements in a Premier League season.

 Alan Shearer in 1994-95 (47)

 Alan Shearer is the Premier League leader for both goals scored (260) and goal involvements (324), with nearly 15% of his total competition goals and assists coming in 1994-95 as he helped his Blackburn Rovers side to the Premier League title.

 Before Haaland’s record-breaking 2022-23 campaign, Shearer was the last player to score as many as 34 goals in a single English top-flight season, with his feat replicating that of Andrew Cole from the season before – albeit in a 42-game campaign.

 With his 34 goals in 1994-95, he won the Premier League Golden Boot – the first of three in succession within the competition.
 With Blackburn Rovers winning the league, he also became the first of nine players to win the Golden Boot and win the Premier League title with his club in the same season.

 His 13 assists were the third-most in the Premier League during 1994-95, behind only Matt Le Tissier (15) and Darren Anderton (14), while it was his best-ever season for creating goals – he never posted more than seven in any other campaign.

 A frightening aspect of Shearer’s 1994-95 season is that his output reduced in the final two months of the campaign – scoring ‘just’ three and assisting one in his final seven appearances on the way to winning the title with Blackburn.